cytoscape/cytoscape.js-cxtmenu/README.md

 ## Description

-A circular, swipeable context menu extension for Cytoscape.js ([demo](https://cytoscape.github.io/cytoscape.js-cxtmenu))
+A circular, swipeable context menu extension for Cytoscape.js
+- Demo without adaptative spotlight radius features: [demo](https://cytoscape.github.io/cytoscape.js-cxtmenu)
+- Demo with adaptative spotlight radius features: [demo](https://cytoscape.github.io/cytoscape.js-cxtmenu/demo-adaptative.html)

 This extension creates a widget that lets the user operate circular context menus on nodes in Cytoscape.js.
 The user swipes along the circular menu to select a menu item and perform a command on either a node, a edge, or the graph background.